On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Critical reflections and threats to validity

 \section{Critical reflections and threats to validity}

-Our systematic analysis of 19 interviews with software developers provided us with new insights into how practitioners relate to software testing.
-We conclude our investigation of testing experience by proposing an interpretive theory that is grounded in the data we analyzed.
+Our systematic analysis of 19 interviews with software developers provided us with new insights and an interpretive theory into how practitioners relate to software testing.
 Within the STGT framework which we use for our investigation, we take a constructivist stance.
 We do not aim to find an objective truth; instead, we aim to describe what is common to and true for various observers.
 The theory we propose is therefore not an objective representation, but aims to explain and predict phenomena which influence developers' subjective experiences.
-For the remainder of this section we critically discuss the validity of our findings with respect to this constructivist stance we take.
+We now critically discuss the validity of our findings with respect to this constructivist stance we take.